adjust/cocos2dx_sdk/doc/ios/ios.md

 ### <a id="event-tracking">Event tracking

-With adjust, you can track every event that you want.
+With adjust, you can track any event that you want.
 Suppose you want to track every tap on a button.
 Simply create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click: